 The prospect of making the Holland Creek Trail an on-leash area for dogs continues to cause a stir at the Ladysmith council table.

-At the Feb.
-3 council meeting, Coun.
-Bill Drysdale introduced a motion as chair of the Municipal Services Committee which would see the idea of making the Holland Creek Trail on-leash be referred to the Parks, Recreation and Culture Commission.
+At last Monday’s regular council meeting at city hall, Coun.
+Bill Drysdale introduced a motion as chair of the Municipal Services Committee which would see making the Holland Creek Trail on-leash be referred to the Parks, Recreation and Culture Commission.

-O’Toole had written a letter of complaint to council claiming he was bitten by an out-of-control dog on the trail.
+O’Toole had previously written a letter of complaint to council claiming he was bitten by an out of control dog on the trail.

 Opposition to the motion was instigated by Coun.
 Gord Horth who was notably absent at the respective Municipal Services Committee meeting where O’Toole’s letter came forward.

 “I was very surprised at this motion,” said a disgruntled Horth.
 “It’s disrespectful to the vast majority of responsible dog owners.
 I’ve ran the trail with Shawn many times and we’ve never had a dog problem.
-We’re moving too quickly without proper consultation … This should be an enforcement issue.
-We’re jumping the gun and it’s unfair to 99.9 per cent of dog owners.”
+We’re moving too quickly without proper consultation.
+You won’t get any seniors up there as they can’t make it up that hill.
+This should be an enforcement issue.
+We’re jumping the gun and it’s unfair to 99.9% of dog owners.”

 With Coun.
 Steve Arnett absent, Councillors Jillian Dashwood and Glenda Patterson supported Horth in opposition, leaving Mayor Rob Hutchins, Coun.
 Duck Paterson and Drysdale voting in favour.